-Tis the season to be jolly and weary of cunning phishing attacks! 🎅
+Tis the season to be jolly and weary of phishing emails 🔔

 Every year, phishing soars and roars around the holiday season.
-After all, it’s the most wonderful time of gift giving, online shopping sprees and celebration jingling all the way.
+After all, it’s the most wonderful time of gift-giving and celebration all the way.

-Cybercriminals typically wait for this time of the year to tap the seasonal trend and launch even more sophisticated email phishing campaigns — and sadly, many people and organizations fall for it.
+Cybercriminals typically wait for this time of the year to tap the seasonal trend and prey on eager festive shoppers by launching even more sophisticated phishing campaigns — and sadly, many people, and even organizations, fall for it.

 But don’t worry, we’ve been out there doing all the digging to bring you the news you need to protect your data from phishing this season.

 We also recommend that businesses share this list with their staff to avoid accidental data breaches or leakage that could kill everyone’s holiday spirit.

 So grab your eggnogs folks and let’s go through this list of trending email phishing scams making the rounds this year

 5 Phishing Emails to Lookout for During the Holiday Season